 Imagine experiencing one of the world’s seven wonders and getting there by walking!
 A walk that immerses you in the best nature has to offer: eucalyptus forests, rainforests, wild rugged cliff tops, white sandy beaches, and so much wildlife you feel like you are in a David Attenborough film.
-And top off that Australia hiking experince with some skin-tingling history.
+And top off that Australia hiking experience with some skin-tingling history.

 Does this sound like something you would love to experience?
 This is exactly what my husband and I got when we hiked the Great Ocean Walk in Victoria, Australia.